ABOUT US • THE 3 Rs • OUR MISSION • COMMUNITY EVENTS • WALKING TOUR • JOIN US • FAQs

 Walking Tour

-This self-guided tour takes you to places that are or once were pilars of the community, threatened or displaced by the redevelopment efforts of Oakland’s leaders.
+This self-guided tour takes you to places that are or once were pillars of the community, threatened or displaced by the redevelopment efforts of government initiatives.

 The Locations